Destiny 2 post-release content: Year 5 (2022–2023)

 Year 5, which began with The Witch Queen, continued Year 4's seasonal model.
 There were four seasons for Year 5: Season of the Risen, which was available alongside The Witch Queen's release in February 2022, Season of the Haunted in May 2022, Season of Plunder in August 2022, and Season of the Seraph in December 2022, which ran until Lightfall's launch in February 2023.
 Unlike the previous two years, in which the season that was released alongside the expansion began its narrative the week after the expansion's launch, Season of the Risen's narrative began the same day as The Witch Queen.
-Additionally, beginning with Season 16, players can unlock all 25 mods from the seasonal artifact, although each mod beyond the 12th has an increasing experience cost to obtain.
+Additionally, beginning with Season 16, players could unlock all 25 mods from the seasonal artifact, although each mod beyond the 12th had an increasing experience cost to obtain.
 Season 17 introduced Triumph Seals for the Iron Banner PvP mode as well as the seasonal events.
-Season 19 removed planetary materials as a resource for upgrades and currency, and while the planetary materials can still be found on destinations, they are converted to glimmer when collected.
-Upon the release of Lightfall, all of Year 5's seasonal content was removed from the game except for the respective battlegrounds activities from Season of the Risen and Season of the Seraph, which were merged into the Vanguard Operations playlist.
+Season 19 removed planetary materials as a resource for upgrades and currency, and while the planetary materials could still be found on destinations, they were converted to glimmer when collected.
+Upon the release of Lightfall, all of Year 5's seasonal content was removed from the game except for the respective battlegrounds activities from Season of the Risen and Season of the Seraph, which were merged into the Vanguard Operations playlist, while the expeditions from Season of Plunder were re-added as a fireteam ops activity in September 2025.